-Now that the ‘beast from the east’ has gone we can look forward to Spring – warmer, lighter days are coming and it’s a great opportunity to declutter and freshen up your home in preparation and make money in the process.
+Now that the cold Winter has gone we can look forward to Spring – warmer, lighter days are coming and it’s a great opportunity to de-clutter, freshen up your home in preparation and make money in the process.

 You never know, you might have some real gems up in the loft just waiting to be snapped up by potential buyers, and you can put the sales towards a family holiday or treat yourself with something indulgent you’ve been wanting to buy.